Amangitcode/deep-learning/README.md

         - Has zero slope for z < 0, but this doesn't usually happen
         - Leaky RELU has a non-zero slope when x < 0, slope can be a hyperparameter that can help making the model better
  - Random Initialization
   	- If we initialize to zeros, then the hidden units become the same function which cause the derivatives to be the same as well which will cause the NN to learn only a single unique function.
-Therefore there is not point of multiple units or layers
+Therefore there is not point of multiple units or layers.
+It has the same performance as a linear classifier such as logistic regression
     	- Initialize to small random values, if weights are too large, sigmoid or tanh functions yield zero derivatives
+	- well chosen init can speeds up convergence of gradient descent, increase the odds of gradient descent converging to a lower error
+	- He's Initializations works well for RELU
 ## Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
 ### Topics Covered:
 - Train/Dev/Test Sets